 This post discusses something I think about often: when to DIY and when to hire a professional.
-I’m using our stair refinishing as a case study in how I decide whether to buy or DIY for big projects.
-Carpeted stairs to wood: Should I DIY or hire a pro?
+I’m using refinishing our builder grade stairs as a case study in how I decide whether to buy or DIY for big projects.
+Converting carpeted stairs to wood: Should I DIY or hire a pro?
 This post also contains affiliate links.
 You can read more about that here.
 Thank you!

 Phew, I have been writing this post in my head for a while now.
 I’m happy to finally be putting pen to paper about something I’ve been mulling over a lot lately: DIY vs. hiring a professional and the value of money and time.
 And the subject today is refinishing our main staircase by converting it from carpet to wood treads.